 As Christians, we must learn to listen, to question wisely, and to present the beauty of the biblical worldview—truth that is both intellectually coherent and emotionally satisfying.
 If we truly love our neighbors, we will not settle for slogans.
 We will take the time to understand and engage.

 So read Schaeffer.
 Watch his lectures.
-Open your home.
+Open your home, if you can entertain.
 And remember: apologetics is not about winning—it’s about loving people enough to tell them the truth.

 Robert Sparkman